-Return to the Field Selector to load an infrared image.
+Click on the Field Selector tab in the Data Explorer to load an infrared image.
 To load real-time data skip to step 7.

 Select 10.8 um IR Surface/Cloud-top Temp -> Temperature.

 Click Create Display.

+Skip to Step 8.

-If you are using real-time data, follow the steps below.
+For real-time data selection, follow the steps below.

-Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with adde.ucar.edu/RTIMAGES, select the GE-IR – GOES-East 10.7 µm IR Image Type and an absolute time of 17:45 UTC from the previous day.
+Click on the Data Sources tab of the Data Explorer.
+Use the Satellite -> Imagery chooser with Server: adde.ucar.edu

+Dataset: RTIMAGES

+Click Connect

+Image Type: Select the GE-IR – GOES-East 10.7 µm IR

+Select the absolute tab: Select an absolute time of 17:45 UTC from the previous day.

-Click Add Source to show the Field Selector.
+Click Add Source.
+This both loads the data into the Field Selector and brings it forward

 Select 10.7 um IR Surface/Cloud-top Features -> Temperature.

 Click Create Display.

-The 10.8 µm temperature image is overlaid on top of the visible image.
+The 10.8 µm temperature image is overlaid on the visible image.

 To see the visible image, turn off the top MTSAT Satellite Data (All Bands...) checkbox in the Legend.

-Turn the image back on and click and drag the middle mouse button to activate the Cursor/Data Readout option.
-This option brings up a latitude, longitude, and data value readout below the display.
-Since there are two layers in the main display, there are two different readouts with the appropriate values and units.
+Turn the image back on.

+Activate the Cursor/Data Readout option: Click and drag the middle mouse button.
+This displays a readout at the bottom of the Main Display consisting of a latitude, longitude, and data value at the cursor location .
+Since there are two layers in the main display, there are two lines in the readout with the appropriate values and units.

 Change the font and color of the labels on the Main Display.